Top 20 Ancient Roman Aqueducts

 Photo by Carole Raddato from Wikimedia Commons

 Aquincum was an Ancient Roman city that was one of the Empire’s largest outposts on the Danube River.
 Today the ruins of Aquincum can be found in the Óbuda neighborhood of modern-day Budapest.
-The remnants of the aqueduct, as well as building foundations, and a forum, all make up a large open are museum within Budapest.
+The remnants of the aqueduct, as well as building foundations, and a forum, all make up a large open-air museum within Budapest.

 Roman Aqueducts after the fall of the Roman Empire